START OF SIM-RACING

 X

 In 2008, at the age of 4, I first sat behind the wheel – virtually.
 GTR2 and later rFactor were my first race simulators.
-Not just games, but realistic from the start: no assists, no arcade feel – just me, the car, the track.
-Later I switched to Assetto Corsa, and eventually to iRacing – for me, the most realistic and toughest SIM-racing platform.
+Not just games, but realistic from the start: no assists, no arcade feel – just me, the car, the track and the (AI)competitors.

 4-year-old Denis Robin Wolf on the very first racing simulator8-year-old Denis Robin Wolf on the racing simulator with 3 monitors